 With our sales representing less than 1% of the overall \$200 billion U.S. Information Technology ("IT") market, we believe that we have an excellent opportunity to grow and gain a larger share of this market.
-As experienced in the last half of 2003, we continued to experience an improvement in sales productivity in the first three months of 2004.
-With additional sales training, we expect our sales personnel to continue to generate more add-on sales, thereby further increasing sales per transaction and improving over-all gross profit margins during the remainder of 2004.
+As experienced in the last half of 2003, we continued to experience an improvement in sales productivity in the first half of 2004.
+We also implemented a number of sales and gross profit improvement initiatives, including tighter management of discounting, more extensive and focused sales training on costs and margins, and targeted improvements in sales pricing, sales incentives, and account management.
+With these initiatives, we expect our sales personnel to continue to generate more add-on sales, thereby further increasing sales per transaction as well as improving over-all gross profit margins during the remainder of 2004.

 As noted in our 2003 Annual Report on Form 10-K, the General Services Administration ("GSA") cancelled its contract with GovConnection, following its review of our subsidiary's contract management system and procedures and the possibility of the sale of unqualified items and underpayment of required fees.
-We applied for a new contract with the GSA.
-The pre-award audit by the GSA began in March 2004 with our submission of records and continued with an on-site audit at our Maryland offices in April 2004.
-The completion of the pre- award audit and the timing of the awarding of a new contract is beyond our control.
-Accordingly, our 2004 sales will be adversely impacted if a new contract is not approved prior to the traditionally high third quarter federal government buying period.
+We have applied for a new contract with the GSA.
+The pre-award audit by the GSA began in March 2004 with our submission of records and was completed in June 2004.
+We are in negotiations with the GSA in finalizing the new contract.
+However, the timing of the awarding of a new contract is beyond our control.
+Accordingly, our 2004 sales will continue to be adversely impacted if the new contract is not approved.
 This matter is further discussed below in the section entitled "Factors That May Affect Future Results and Financial Condition."

-The primary challenges we continue to face in effectively managing our business are: (1) continuing our sales growth while reversing the downward trend of, and ultimately improving, our gross profit margins, (2) continuing to improve the productivity of our sales personnel, and (3) effectively managing and leveraging our selling, general, and administrative expenses over a higher sales base.
-Competition is expected to be even more intense in the future, which could put more pressure on margins.
+The primary challenges we continue to face in effectively managing our business are: (1) continuing our sales growth while stabilizing the downward trend of gross profit margins in our large account segment and ultimately improving our gross profit margins in all three segments of our business, (2) continuing to improve the productivity of our sales personnel, and (3) effectively managing and leveraging our selling, general, and administrative expenses over a higher sales base.
+We expect competition to be even more intense in the future, which could put additional pressure on our gross profit margins.